Ficool

 It was Taren.

-Older, harder, his face lined by scars, but unmistakable.
-The brother he had buried in his heart was alive—and standing as the Ghost Admiral of the Council's shadow fleet.
+Older, tougher, his face marked with scars—but unmistakable.
+The brother he had mourned was alive and standing as the Ghost Admiral of the Council's shadow fleet.

 For a moment, the world fell silent.

-"Kael," Taren said, his voice low, almost weary.
+"Kael," Taren said, his voice low and weary.
 "You shouldn't have come."

 Kael stepped forward, fists trembling at his sides.
 "I buried you.
 I mourned you.
 And all this time—you've been alive?
 Serving them?"